daneb/blog/_sermons/jude3-4.md

 #### i.
 Nature of men

 * Note in the verse, certain men crept in unaware.
-* This men were ungodly, that is, _"wicked, neglecting the fear and worship of God".
+* These men were ungodly, that is, _"wicked, neglecting the fear and worship of God"._
 * They abused the grace of God into lust.
 Given the liberty the Christian has in Christ, unlike the rules / law imparted to Israel, these men started to lead others astray with sexual desires.
 * Lasciviousness